Skip to content

 Choose LogXide when:

-• Performance is the priority — 2.2–2.9x faster across real-world scenarios, leveraging Rust to bypass the GIL.
+• Performance is the priority — 1.2–2× faster than Structlog on file/stream I/O on Python 3.12, leveraging Rust to bypass the GIL.

 • You have existing stdlib code — Minimal migration cost; API-compatible for common patterns.